Vince's Complete GRE Math Concepts Guide

 1. First, learn and practice math concepts at an easy level on Khan Academy (this page will show you how).
 I also highly recommend Gregmat's Prepswift.

-4. Build experience with official ETS questions and tests (ETS is the company that makes the GRE).
+4. Build experience with official ETS questions and tests (ETS is the company that makes the GRE), and work on timing by taking timed sections and tests once you're very accurate on untimed work.

-So, for example - let's say you learn the arithmetic concepts from Khan Academy or Prepswift, and learn some of my basic strategies.
+So, for example - let's say you learn the arithmetic concepts from Khan Academy or Prepswift.
 Then you can jump into doing the arithmetic chapters in the 5-lb. book.
+Learn quant strategies like choosing numbers and backsolving.
 And then you'll be ready to tackle some ETS questions involving arithmetic.
 All of the above is designed to prepare you to be able to do the ETS stuff in their books and practice tests - which, in turn, will enable you to ADAPT to the random, creative GRE questions that will appear on your screen when you take the real test.

 IMPORTANT: You must be willing to adjust if you're not able to do the material in front of you on a particular day.
 In other words, if you're not getting 80% or more of the questions right, either slow down or move to easier practice material, or both.
 Skip the questions you can't do and come back to them.